unchainedshop/unchained/docs/source/config/booting.md

 - `slugify`: a function with `title` input returns a string

 [Delivery](./delivery) module
-- `sortProviders`: with default `undefined`, a sort function with two parameters.
-This key is deprecated please use `filterSupportedProviders`
 - `filterSupportedProviders`: a function with `params`: { providers, order } and `context` with type [`Context`](https://docs.unchained.shop/types/api.Context.html) inputs returns promise of array of `DeliveryProvider`
 - `determineDefaultProvider`: a function with `params`: { providers, order } and `context` with type [`Context`](https://docs.unchained.shop/types/api.Context.html) inputs returns promise of `DeliveryProvider`